muhannad007/muhannad007/README.md

 - 👋 Hi, I’m muhannad
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning web development
+- 🌱 I’m a web and embedded systems developer
 - 📫 You can reach me at my email: muhannadafeefe654@gmail.com